Q2 Crypto AML Report Summary

-The report covered other important trends, such as a preference for Bitcoin is a digital currency (also called crypto-currency) ...
-More among cyber extortionists, dark markets and ransomware perpetrators.
+The report covered other important trends, such as a preference for The term "Bitcoin" can either refer to Bitcoin the network, ...
+More among cyber extortionists, dark markets and An entity associated with a type of malicious program that i...
+More perpetrators.
 In addition, whether stolen from exchanges or gained through illegal activities, all this “dirty” money needs to be laundered before criminals can use it in the real world.
 This fact resulted in a three-fold increase in associated money laundering during the last half of 2017.

 Not your grandfather’s money laundering

 The report also includes an explanation of how this cyber money laundering differs from the old-fashioned kind, which usually involved real estate, gold and jewels or businesses that acted as fronts for mixing legitimate money with the dirty stuff.
 Crypto money laundering is enabled by much more high-tech methods, such as mixers, chain hopping and privacy coins.